Distributed Mixture-of-Experts and Expert Parallelism

 2022 GLaM: Efficient Scaling of Language Models with Mixture-of-Experts

 Introduces GLaM (Generalist Language Model), a family of dense and sparse decoder-only language models, “which uses a sparsely activated mixture-of-experts architecture to scale the model capacity while also incurring substantially less training cost compared to dense variants”.
-GLam has 1.2 trillion parameters (7x larger than ChatGPT-3) but requires 1/3 of the energy for training, and half of the computation flops for inference, while “achieving better overall zero, one and few-shot performance across 29 NLP tasks” (Table 1, Figure 1).
+GLaM has 1.2 trillion parameters (7x larger than GPT-3’s 175B) but requires 1/3 of the energy for training, and half of the computation FLOPs for inference, while “achieving better overall zero, one and few-shot performance across 29 NLP tasks” (Table 1, Figure 1).

 Results were collected by training several variants of GLaM to study the behavior of MoE and dense models on the same training data (Table 4).
 The study highlights the that: